-Osteospermum, or African daisies, have flowers that look a very familiar, yet totally foreign.
-They made a big splash in display gardens in the 1990s.
+Osteospermum, or African daisies, have flowers that look very familiar, yet totally foreign.
+You may even think they've been dyed or painted.
 African daisies look a lot like common daisies, with petals radiating around a center disk.
 They are even in the Asteraceae family, along with Shasta daisies and zinnia.
 But when African daisies were first introduced to the market, they had vivid coloring we weren't used to seeing.
 Many of the center disks looked as though they were colored with metallic paint.
 African daisies are definitely unique.

 - Leaves: The leaves will vary by variety.
 They can be lance-like or broadly ovate and smooth, toothed or lobed.

 - Flowers: Petals can be smooth and flat, like a daisy, or radiate out in a tubular, spoon-shape.
 There are many color combinations ( lavender, pink, white, yellow, and bi-color) and more introduced each year.

 USDA Hardiness Zones 9 and higher.
 African daisies are often labeled as tender perennials or half-hardy perennials.
 While they are perennial plants in their native climate, few plants survive in USDA Hardiness Zones below 9.
 African daisies are generally grown as annuals.

 Most African Daisy plants reach a size of 12 - 36 inches (30.5 - 91.4 cm) h x 12 - 24 inches (30.5 - 36cm) w.
 The actual size will depend on the variety you are growing and the growing conditions that year.